erincones/cowsayjs/README.md

 A nodejs clone of the classic cowsay and cowthink cli commands.

-Coded from scratch in pure ES5 for maximum support, zero dependencies and well documented with JSDoc and TypeScript declaration files to use in modern develop environments.
+Coded from scratch in pure ES5 for maximum support on client and server side, zero dependencies and well documented with JSDoc and TypeScript declaration files to use in modern develop environments.
+Also, custom cows and modes management feature has been implemented.

-Full coverage tests have been made comparing the outpus with the original cowsay commands to ensure the maximum fidelity.
+Full coverage tests under revision, comparing the outpus with the original cowsay commands to ensure the maximum fidelity.

 ## Online example